 There came a clear table inside, so I took it.
 With the door open, the fresh wind is finding its way to my bare legs and short-sleeved arms.
 The air-conditioning is adding to the chill of my skin and I’m thinking I would’ve been warmer if I had still been sitting outside.
-The last time I was in Paris, merely three weeks ago, the walk from Gare du Nord to Gare de Lyon, into many arraignments of Paris and along the north bank of the Seine, was in total sunshine without a breeze.
+The last time I was in Paris, merely three weeks ago, the walk from Gare du Nord to Gare de Lyon, through many arrondissements and along the north bank of the Seine, was in total sunshine without a breeze.
 And yet the air was not as persecuting as it could have been.
 My shoes were brogue-esque and my trousers, whilst inexplicably stylish, were too heavy for the climate and exercise that the five-mile walk induced.
 I’m not one for designer brands, going for Primark and Sports Direct rather than Boss and JD Sports (it’s the poshest sports shop I could think of).
-Yet for this Parisian exploration, I donned a pair of non-prescription RayBans.
+Yet for this Parisian exploration, I donned a pair of non-prescription Ray-Bans.
 I couldn’t see for toffee, but I looked the business.
 Especially with my weight loss.
-The glasses were found many moths prior on a picnic table.
+Incidentally, the sunglasses were found many months prior on a picnic table.

-Sipping my honeycomb latte, I decided to move away from creativity to focus on typing up my work.
+Now sipping my honeycomb latte, I decided to move away from creativity to focus on typing up my work.
 I’m using a foldable Bluetooth keyboard that is paired to my new 8-inch tablet.
 I got the tablet purely for my writing, despite also putting my streaming apps on.
 I was looking at a typewriter or a word processor, but the prices are astronomical.
-That’s why I took a ten-month contract out with O2 for twenty pound a month.
+That’s why I took a short contract out with O2 for twenty quid a month.
 After ten months, the tablet is mine and the study is over.
-That means I finally get to to be creative for purely creative purposes.
+That means I finally get to be creative for purely creative purposes.
 I researched and downloaded quite a few “simple writing” apps but in all fairness, Microsoft Word really does the trick just as well as any other that I’d tried